minhanhdang06/POWER_BI_Global-Superstore-Sales-and-Expansion-Strategy-Analysis/README.md

 # POWER BI-Global Superstore Sales and Expansion Strategy Analysis
 ## I. Introduction

+### 📌 Overview

+📘 **What is Project about:**

+This project aims to build a Power BI dashboard using the Global Superstore Sales dataset, which includes data on transactions **(Orders)**, sales representatives **(People)**, and product returns **(Returns)**.
+The goal is to provide senior managers with data-driven insights to:

+- **Understand current business performance**
+- **Optimize market expansion strategies**
+- **Identify strategic products for growth**

+❓ **Business Question :**

+The needs of Senior Managers revolve around 3 main questions:

+☑️ What is the current business overview?

+☑️ Which markets should Superstore expand into to increase revenue ?

+☑️ Which products should be prioritized for strategic growth?

 ### 📁 Introduction to Dataset

 - **Dataset**: Global Superstore Sales

 Dataset stores sales information of some products of a company worldwide

 - **Size:** The **Orders** table contains 51,290 records.
 - **Format**: CSV